TodWulff/Klipper_UserInteraction/README.md

 For optional parameters, read the code to understand implications of relying on defaults.

-Again, ALL parameters are optional and default to something:
+Again, ALL parameters are optional and default to something (depicted in the following):

-	PROMPT="Awaiting User Input:"		displayed on the console at macro start as a user prompt TYPE=STRING				'string' or 'integer' or 'float' - for buttons use string BOUNDS_LO=1				min string chars or min numercial value (Int/Flt -999999999) BOUNDS_HI=255				max string chars or max numercial value (Int/Flt  999999999) RCVR_MACRO=_test_show_user_input	to accept param UI_INPUT that will be an int/flt/"string" that was input and passes sniff test (simple bounding checks) TO_PERIOD=120				in seconds
+	PROMPT="Awaiting User Input:"		displayed on the console at macro start as a user prompt TYPE=STRING				'string'('str') or 'integer'('int') or 'float'('flt') - for buttons use string BOUNDS_LO=1				min string chars or min numercial value (Int/Flt -999999999) BOUNDS_HI=255				max string chars or max numercial value (Int/Flt  999999999) RCVR_MACRO="_test_show_user_input"	to accept param UI_INPUT that will be an int/flt/"string" that was input and passes sniff test (simple bounding checks) TO_PERIOD=120				in seconds
-	EXCPT_HDLR=_ui_exception_handler	no params passed to this proc - use svv to get runtime specifics if needed
+	EXCPT_HDLR="_ui_exception_handler"	no params passed to this proc - use svv to get runtime specifics if needed TO_CYCL_DEF=-1
+	TO_RESP_DEF="NULL"			if TO_CYCLES >=0, this param will be passed to RCVR_MACRO via UI_INPUT if no user input received RMDR_PERIOD=15				reminder bleeps every n seconds - 0 will disable reminder beeps

+Also, there are four other module macro variables that affect the function of the macros

+	variable_ui_input_check_recurse_period:	  0.5	# seconds - period between checking for input when expected - 0.5s is good - less leads to more host
+							# cycle consumption, larger leads to reduced perceived responsiveness
+	variable_ui_reminder_enable:		  1	# bool 1/0 - 0 overtly disables reminder bleeps regardless of RMDR_PERIOD param
+	variable_ui_enable_input_hints:		  0	# bool 1/0 - defaults to disabling hints on input prompt
+	variable_ui_disable_exception_hints:	  0	# bool 1/0 - defaults to enabling hints on an exception event

+	These can be programmatically altered during runtime via use of SET_GCODE_VARIABLE gcode command - i.e.:

+		SET_GCODE_VARIABLE MACRO=_ui_vars VARIABLE=ui_enable_input_hints VALUE=1

 ### Example call follows:
 This call looks for a user to enter a string 1-12 chars long, with a timeout of 60 secs, that forwards (via UI_INPUT param),